finli/RNA_mutations/Movie script.md

 [Opening Scene: Soft background music with visuals of a DNA helix transitioning to illustrations of RNA strands and genetic sequences]
+Unlocking the power of non-coding RNA for next generation cancer treatment

+We are team 3D banana.
+Ryan Quan, Andrianic Durgardian, Zoe Hu, Nasibeh Muhammadi, and Camille Porter.

 Narrator (Calm, Engaging tone):

 In the fight against cancer, understanding how genetic mutations impact treatment is crucial.
-But there’s a hidden frontier in cancer research that’s often overlooked: non-coding RNA, or ncRNA.
+But there’s a hidden frontier in cancer research that’s often overlooked: non-coding RNA.
 While much attention is given to protein-coding genes, ncRNAs play an equally vital role in gene regulation and suppression, and mutations in these regions could be key to improving cancer treatment.
-Our solution focuses on unlocking the power of these ncRNA variants to better predict and personalize cancer therapies.

 [Visual: Show the structure of ncRNA]